containernetworking/plugins/plugins/meta/tuning/README.md

 }
 ```

-All the interface attributes set by tuning plugin will be restored to original values on container's removal.
+Interface attributes (MAC address, MTU, promiscuous mode) set by tuning plugin will be restored to original values on container's removal.

 ## Interface attribute configuration reference